Cursed (Ion Dissonance album)

 Cursed is the fourth studio album by the Canadian mathcore band Ion Dissonance, released on August 24, 2010 through Century Media in North America, Doom Patrol Records in Japan, and Basick Records in Europe.

-This is the first Ion Dissonance album to feature 8-string guitars as well as clean vocals, as the song "Pallor" is the first Ion Dissonance song to ever feature clean singing.
+Cursed is the first Ion Dissonance album to feature 8-string guitars, it also contains the first ever song by the band ("Pallor") to include the use of clean vocals.